hpssjellis/multi-language-edgeimpulse-tutorial-vision-cell-phone/README.md

 #### 2
 # Dashboard

 Check the dashboard far right to see if you have vision set to a single label per item and the latency calculations to the Arduino ML Kit, or whatever borad you will be working with.
-Note: Some screens must be increased to see the left menu that shows the main steps.
+Note: Some screens must be increased to see the left menu that shows the main EdgeImpulse steps.

 <img src="https://user-images.githubusercontent.com/5605614/190931807-c63b069a-307e-454b-998e-839cde729637.png" title="Check Dashboard" width=400 />